RTS2013/RTS/newReadMe.md

   * The robot upgrading could depend on it as the "final piece" to teching-up (the brain-throne idea)
   * The mutants would give the ability to pull a "Mr. Hyde" / Berserker rage
   * The humans would get shafted on the avatar upgrading unless they had some kind of "moral" bonus.

-Avatar: No

-  * What is there to say?

 About Nomad-style play: